Jdacky95/arthur-maynes/README.md

 # Testing

+- I tested this website on Chrome, Firefox and Safari and after minor tweaks it works perfectly across all of them.
+- I confirmed that this project looks good and is responsive across all screen sizes using "inspect" and applying my page to different devices.
+- I confirmed that all of my text is easily readble throughout my project.
+- I have confirmed that all of my social media links work and open in seperate tabs.
+- I have confirmed that my Club form works, and requires all information (First name, Last name and Email address.) before it can be submitted.

 # Bugs

 ## Fixed

+- When testing I found that the background image I used in my Club page would not load in safari as it was in ".webp" format, once i changed this to ".jpeg" it worked fine.

+- When loading the page originally i found that the page was slow to load images, so I resized them and page performance increased significantly.

 ## Unfixed

+- There are no unfixed bugs.

 # Validator Testing

 # Credits

- Added "Send Flowers" font from Google Fonts
+ - I used "Send Flowers" font and "Dancing script" from Google Fonts

-Added stock "wine images" from pexels.com
+- I used some stock "wine images" from pexels.com

-Added "font-awesome" source code from love running project.
+- I Added "font-awesome" source code from love running project.

-Added Social icons from font awesome
+- Added Social icons from font awesome
-Resized images on home screen to improve load times